UGA Extension Office

 Making A Difference in Our County

 University of Georgia Cooperative Extension is working hard for its constituents.
-The following are examples of Extension’s impact in the county over the past year.
+The following are examples of Extension’s impact on the county over the past year.

 AGRICULTURE AND NATURAL RESOURCES

 Goods and services related to Georgia’s agriculture and natural resources affect each of the state’s communities every day.
-Agriculture is Georgia’s largest industry, and its direct and indirect economic impact totals in the billions.
+Agriculture is Georgia’s largest industry and its direct and indirect economic impact totals in the billions.
 Hundreds of thousands of Georgia jobs are directly involved in commodity or food- and fiber-related industries.
 UGA Extension faculty and staff play a key role in the success of this industry by sharing university-based research for Georgians to use on the farm and at home.
 Recommendations in areas including soil fertility, pest management, plant and crop varieties, water quality, and herd health and management focus on maximizing production and profits while minimizing environmental impacts.
 Agriculture and Natural Resources Extension agents also provide homeowners and communities with information on lawn care, landscaping, gardening, and water conservation through a variety of workshops.
 Some agents also work with schools on projects like community gardens and farm-to-school programs.
 Georgia Master Gardener Extension Volunteers give thousands of hours of service to their communities by answering questions in county offices and creating educational opportunities.

 MASTER GARDENER EXTENSION VOLUNTEERS (MGEVs)